Mrowa96/phoenix/README.md

 - basic e2e tests
 - analize if rem is good unit to use for offsets etc
 - fix reader mode on homepage
-- fix issue with scrolling to homepage section